Why are unauthorised watercraft being removed?

-I do not have a mooring with Parks Victoria but I want to keep storing my watercraft, such as a kayak or catamaran, on the foreshore.
+I want to keep storing my watercraft on the foreshore.
 What are my options?

-The Shire and Whitecliffs-Cameron's Bight have no obligation to provide watercraft storage on the foreshore.
+The Shire has no obligation to provide watercraft storage on the foreshore.
 There are a number of private boating clubs located on the foreshore that may be able to assist you with storage of your watercraft.
 Please contact the relevant Committee of Management for further details.

-How are the Shire and Whitecliffs-Cameron's Bight Committee of Management going to manage the issue of unauthorised watercraft in the future?
+How will the Shire manage the issue of unauthorised watercraft in the future?

-The Shire and Whitecliffs-Cameron's Bight Committee of Management will undertake ongoing monitoring and removal of unauthorised watercraft on our foreshores.
-If you want to report unauthorised watercraft, please contact the relevant Committee of Management.
+The Shire will undertake ongoing monitoring and removal of unauthorised watercraft on our foreshores.
+If you want to report unauthorised watercraft, please contact the Shire or relevant Committee of Management.